Nadaaniyan: Release

-The film's trailer was released on 1 March 2025.

 The film premiered at a special screening to mark Ibrahim Ali Khan's birthday on 5 March 2025.
 It released on 7 March 2025 on Netflix.

 Reception

 Nandini Ramnath of Scroll.in opined, "The mostly breezy and quickly forgettable film rolls out the requisite packaging needed to justify itself.
 You have the bright lighting, modish costumes and appropriate Gen Z lingo, but not the compelling characters or unexpected scenarios that might generate emotional investment in exaggerated conflicts."
 NDTV's Saibal Chatterjee termed it "a passably lively but spectacularly shallow rom-com", adding that despite addressing certain serious themes, "its tone being steadfastly glib, its well-meaning postulations do not quite hit home".

 Sukanya Verma of Rediff.com reviewed, "Recycling the likes of Drive Me Crazy and ilk for its hackneyed plot and a wannabe attempt at Never Have I Evers self-aware humour, Nadaaniyans lack of charm, chemistry and cheek fails to create any ripples."
 Hindustan Times Rishabh Suri wrote that the "world of Nadaaniyan exists in a bubble, isolated from the realities of life", and criticised the screenplay of Ishita Moitra, Riva Razdan Kapoor and Jehan Handa for its "tone-deaf portrayal of school life".
 Similarly, Mid-Days Bohini Bandopadhyay opined that the script felt AI-generated.
 Shubhra Gupta of The Indian Express also found the film "tone deaf, and offensive, in a plot that feels like a rehash of every Karan Johar rom com ever made, without his trademark sparkle".

 Writing for The Hollywood Reporter India, Rahul Desai dismissed the performances of both Khushi Kapoor and Ibrahim Ali Khan, and bemoaned that the film "blunts the Dharma Productions’ shtick of meta gags, woke updates and confessional storytelling".
 Mint Lounges Uday Bhatia found Jugal Hansraj and Dia Mirza's performances to be the sole positive aspects of an "uninspired, unsure film".
 Vineeta Kumar of India Today labelled the film "dated" and "unsalvageable", and was particularly unimpressed with the chemistry between Kapoor and Khan.
 Lachmi Deb Roy of Firstpost found it an "utterly immature dramedy" and panned Kapoor's "expressionless face and frozen smile".
 The Hindus Anuj Kumar criticised it as another attempt of producer Karan Johar to launch nepo babies, and was dismissive of Khan's performance, writing that he "seems to be reading his lines instead of rendering them".